mir1198yusuf/toddle-task/README.md

 ### Postman Collection

 -   The collection is public [here](https://www.postman.com/ym-356609/workspace/ym-team/collection/16305790-832c639b-bd7a-4e8d-ae20-4caa83107411?action=share&creator=16305790) .
-Fork it to your account to run it, also fork both the environments `toddle-local` and `toddle-ec2` avaiable in Environment section of same link.
+Fork it to your account to run it, also fork both the environments `toddle-local` and `toddle-ec2` available in Environment section of same link.
 -   If you are testing locally, use `toddle-local` postman environment.
 To test hosted version, use `toddle-ec2` postman environment.
 This will properly set the `url` variable of collection requests.
+Just note that if you are using `toddle-local` environment on postman webapp, it won't work as postman webapp cannot send request to local server on your machine.
+You will need to open the forked collection in postman desktop app in this case. `toddle-ec2` environment will work on webapp though.
 -   The collection's documentation can be found [here](https://www.postman.com/ym-356609/workspace/ym-team/documentation/16305790-832c639b-bd7a-4e8d-ae20-4caa83107411)
 -   On running the auth-jwt api (of student or tutor), collection variable `tutor_jwt` or `student_jwt` will be automatically set and used for all future tutor/student apis.
 You can verify this in Headers section of each request.